soi-20/brains/_posts/1930-01-01-avoid-competition.md

 Ignore competition(avoid data-driven idea).

-Maximaze the odds to create your own category(game).
+Maximize the odds to create your own category(game).